Busting 5 Mobile App Development Myths

-Well, with such approach users will simply forget about your app and delete it for good.
-To keep ad money make you happy every day you have to work on that product 24 hours a day, gather statistics, look for new channels to engage audience, elaborate on usability, etc. Just as your stop working, revenue will stop flowing.
+Well, with such an approach users will simply forget about your app and delete it for good.
+To keep ad money makes you happy every day you have to work on that product 24 hours a day, gather statistics, look for new channels to engage the audience, elaborate on usability, etc. Just as you stop working, revenue will stop flowing.
 Those ads won’t just watch themselves, you know!

 Lazy app developer myth busted.